The-Scripters-Guild/ForgeWiki/forge/gameplay/containment/kill-volumes.md

 ---
 description: >-
-  Kill Volumes are boundaries that damage the player when entered.
+  Kill Volumes are boundaries that a player will die in instantly or after a short period.
 ---

 # Kill Volumes

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-Kill Volumes are boundaries designed to damage the player when they enter their area.
+Kill Volumes are boundaries designed to kill the player when they enter their area or after waiting out a warning timer.
 They serve as various environmental hazards or containment measures throughout a map.

 ## Volume Types